The Columbia Schizophrenia Research Center

 What are some of the research studies conducted through the Columbia Schizophrenia Research Center (CSRC)?

-• Clinical drug trials of new medications or devices for cognitive symptoms (problem solving and memory), negative symptoms (motivation and socialization) or treatment resistant symptoms in schizophrenia
+• Clinical drug trials of new medications, devices, or behavioral treatments for cognitive symptoms (problem solving and memory), negative symptoms (motivation and socialization), or treatment-resistant symptoms in schizophrenia

 In general, what may research participants be asked to do?

-• Complete a physical exam (includes vital signs, blood draw, urine screen, & drug test)
+• Complete a physical exam (includes vital signs, blood draw, and urine collection for clinical laboratory tests, & drug test)

-• Take an experimental pharmaceutical treatment (drug, digital therapy, brain stimulation or placebo)
+• Receive an experimental pharmaceutical treatment (in the form of a drug, digital therapy, brain stimulation, or placebo)

 • Wear an EEG cap and undergo an EEG scan